Galbar/galSlider/README.md

 If "true", the transition won't happen while the mouse is over the slider.
 If "false", the transition will happen always.

+### galSlider-autoplay
+Sets if the slider animation starts automatically or not.
+Defaults to "true".
+If "true", the animation will start when the page is loaded.
+If "false", the animation won't start automatically.

+### galSlider-show-arrows
+Sets if the slider arrows will be shown.
+Defaults to "false".
+If "true", arrows will be shown.
+If "false", arrows won't be shown.

 Example
 -------
 ```